PolyhedralDev/Paralithic/README.md

 ```
 Results are from test run on an AMD Ryzen 9 3900X.

-Paralithic generated the following class from the input function:
+Paralithic generated the following class from the input function (decompiled with FernFlower):
 ```java
 public class ExpressionIMPL_0 implements Expression {
     public ExpressionIMPL_0() {